 - AMYGDALA: Lying

-powerful structure, the size and shape of an almond,
+this powerful structure, the size and shape of

-is constantly alert to the needs of basic survival
+an almond, is constantly alert to the needs of

-as sweaty palms, and has recently been associated with
+aversive cues, such as sweaty palms, and has recently

-a range of mental conditions including depression to
+been associated with a range of mental conditions

 - BRAIN